-- (1) Surveyed parcel of vacant land = 4 units. - (2) 1 pedestal or urinal = 4 units.
-(Base Charge). - (3) Residential Properties, including residential lots under the Body Corporate and Community Management Act, such as a house or strata title unit, shall be levied a base sewerage charge per dwelling and shall be entitled to unlimited pedestals. - (4) Residential properties consisting of flats or units, covered by a single title, shall be levied a sewerage charge on a per pedestal basis. - (5) Non-Residential connected to the Sewerage system: - i.
-The first 5 pedestals or urinals = 4 units per pedestal. - ii.
-From 6 to 15 pedestals or urinals = 2 units per pedestal. - iii.
-From 16 or over pedestals or urinals = 1 unit per pedestal.
+- (1) Surveyed parcel of vacant land = 3.6 units. - (2) 1 pedestal or urinal = 4 units.
+(Base Charge) - (3) Residential Properties, including residential lots under the Body Corporate and Community Management Act, such as a house or strata title unit, shall be levied a base sewerage charge per dwelling and shall be entitled to unlimited pedestals. - (4) Residential properties consisting of flats or units, covered by a single title, shall be levied a sewerage charge on a per dwelling basis.

+(5) Non-Residential connected to the Sewerage system:

+- (i) The first 5 pedestals or urinals = 4 units per pedestal. - (ii) From 6 to 15 pedestals or urinals = 2.4 units per pedestal. - (iii) From 16 or over pedestals or urinals = 1.3 unit per pedestal.

-The Sewerage Charges per unit to be made and levied for the rating period 1 July 2023 to 30 June 2024 are specified in the below table.
+The Sewerage Charges per unit to be made and levied for the rating period 01 July 2025 to 30 June 2026 are specified in the opposite table.

-UTILITY GROUP GROUP DESCRIPTION ANNUAL CHARGE PER UNIT For Sewerage 31 Charters Towers Reserve - Residential \$243 32 Charters Towers Reserve - Non-Residential \$243
+UTILITY GROUP GROUP DESCRIPTION ANNUAL CHARGE PER UNIT For Sewerage 31 Charters Towers Reserve - Residential \$242 32 Charters Towers Reserve - Non-Residential \$242